JezerM/web-greeter-page/docs/src/api/Battery.md

----
-title: Battery
----

-# {{ $frontmatter.title }}
+# Battery

 Interface for object that holds info about the battery on the system.
-This object is not created by the theme's code, but rather by the [`LightDM.Greeter`](Greeter) class.
+This object is not created by the theme's code, but rather by the [`LightDM.Greeter`](Greeter.html) class.

 ## name : <code>string</code>
 The battery's name.